semaphoreci/docs/docs/essentials/test-summary.md

 Semaphore supports any test runner that generates JUnit XML reports.

-To collect test results in your pipelines, follow these three steps.
+To collect test results for your pipelines, follow these three steps.

-### Step 1 &mdash; Export XML results from your test suite
+### Step 1 &mdash - Export XML results from your test suite

 Most test runners can export JUnit XML test results.
 In the following list, you can find popular test runners and their formatters.